(A) To provide a foundation for measuring and improving operational and educational performance, each school district or school shall:

 (1) Appropriate and collected in a manner that complies with state and federal laws protecting student privacy;

-(2) Shared with parents, staff, students, and other stakeholders; and
+(2) Shared with parents, staff, students, and other stakeholders in accordance with state and federal laws protecting student privacy; and

 (3) Used to improve the school district's performance.